What are the NPAIHB Youth Delegates?

 How do I apply to be a Youth Delegate?

 Fill out the application and answer the questions that can be found here.
-Your application will be reviewed by a selection committee composed of NPAIHB staff and We R Native Youth Ambassadors.
+Your application will be reviewed by a selection committee composed of NPAIHB staff and current Youth Delegates.

 When is the deadline?